|

 "our" Jacob and his daughter Neeltje appear on p.
 463.

-and the executioner was Schuyler: "He entered the lodge according to a prior
+was Schuyler: "He entered the lodge according to a prior decree of the

 Schuyler, aka Hon Yost, d. about 1810, vol. II, pp. 473-477.)